Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Phase decoherence and fragmentation of two-component BECs

 where $s_i(t) = s_{max,i} t/\tau_{RU}$.
 The final lattice height for the component A is $s_{max,A}=10$ and the final lattice height for the component B is a variable parameter in different simulations ranging from $s_{max,B}=3$ to $s_{max,B}=17$ and all other conditions are the same as in the previous section.

-In Fig. \ref{ppl_lv1}, we show the change of phase coherence while varying the lattice height for component B. The drop in phase coherence of component B reflects the expectation that higher optical lattices induce more coherence loss between two neighboring sites, neglecting interspecies interactions for the moment.
-And also as expected, a higher lattice for component B leads to larger on-site interaction energies, as shown in Fig. \ref{ppl_uwlv1}, and this in turn implies more localization for component B, for reasons discussed above.
+In Fig. \ref{ppl_lv1}, we show the change of phase coherence while varying the lattice height for component B. The drop in phase coherence of component B reflects the expectation that higher optical lattices induce more coherence loss between two neighboring sites.
+And also as expected, a higher lattice for component B leads to more localization for component B.

-The new phenomenon here is the dependence of phase coherence of component A on optical lattice heights for the component B. As can be seen from Fig. \ref{ppl_lv1}(a), the phase coherence of component A at the maximum time shown is diminished as $s_{max,B}$ increases from 3 to 10, but then rises again for $s_{max,B}$ increases beyond 10.
+A new phenomenon here is the dependence of phase coherence of component A on optical lattice heights for the component B. As can be seen from Fig. \ref{ppl_lv1} (left side), the phase coherence of component A at the maximum time shown is diminished as $s_{max,B}$ increases from 3 to 10, but then rises again for $s_{max,B}$ increases beyond 10.
 This non-monotonic dependence on the other component's lattice height can also be seen in the on-site energy plotted in the left panel of Fig. \ref{ppl_uwlv1}, which shows a maximum of $U_{AA}$ at $s_{max,B} \sim 15$, and then a small decrease.
 In addition to the expected fragmentation due to the optical lattice applied directly to component A, the deepening mean-field potential from component B acting on component A further reduces the tunneling of component A between adjacent sites until the tunneling of component A suppressed by increased mean-field lattice height of component B becomes gradually freed by decreased wall width of the mean-field lattice ($\sigma_B$).